-COVID-19 vaccines are an important step in slowing the spread of the disease.
-We are committed to providing helpful vaccine information, resources to support you, and $0 cost-share on COVID-19 vaccines through the national public health emergency period.
+COVID-19 vaccines are an important step in protecting your health and your loved ones, and we encourage you to talk to your doctor about the right time to get your vaccine.
+We are committed to providing helpful vaccine information and resources to support you, including $0 cost-share on COVID-19 vaccinations through the national public health emergency period.

-You will have $0 cost-share (copayments, deductibles or co-insurance) on FDA-authorized COVID-19 vaccines as noted below, no matter where you get the vaccine and including when 2 doses are required.
-In fact, you shouldn’t receive a bill for the FDA-authorized COVID-19 vaccine.
+You will have $0 cost-share (copayments, deductibles or co-insurance) on your FDA-authorized or FDA-approved COVID-19 vaccination as noted below, no matter where you get the vaccine1 and including when 2 doses are required, as well as when a third dose is needed and booster shots, as outlined below.

 The information is a summary and is subject to change.
 Benefits will be reviewed in accordance with your health plan.
 For more information, call the number on the back of your health plan ID card.